What is it like being a Jumpstart member?

 How do I apply?

 You can apply by filling out the online application here.
+The application takes approximately 15 minutes to complete.

 What happens after I submit my application?